-The Directors determined to pay a 2024 fully franked final dividend of 3 cents per share (\$8,863,000) with a record date of 30 August 2024 and payable to shareholders on 20 September 2024, out of the dividend profit reserve.
+The Directors determined to pay a 2024 fully franked final dividend of 1.0 cents per share (\$3,698,000) with a record date of 30 August 2024 and payable to shareholders on 20 September 2024 out of the dividend profit reserve.
 The total dividend amount is estimated based on the number of shares on issue as at 30 June 2024.
+The dividend will be fully franked at a tax rate of 30% (rather than the previous 25%) due to the Company not being a base rate entity for the year ended 30 June 2024, resulting in a change to the corporate tax rate from 25% to 30%.
+The 30% tax rate now applies when calculating income tax payable by the Company and also to franking credits distributed on any dividends determined by the Company.
+As a result whilst the criteria continue to be met, the Company will pay more corporate tax and distribute a higher amount of franking credits with each cent of dividend.

-Together with the 2024 interim dividend of 3 cents per share this represents a grossed up dividend yield of 6.1% based on the 30 June 2024 closing share price.
-At 30 June 2024 the available franking credit balance after providing for the 2024 final dividend would enable the payment of a fully franked dividend up to 1.27 cents per share.
+This final dividend together with the 2024 interim dividend of 1.5 cents per share this represents a grossed-up dividend yield of 3.7% based on the 30 June 2024 closing share price.
+At 30 June 2024 the available franking credit balance after providing for the 2024 final dividend would enable the payment of a dividend up to 0.26 cents per share, fully franked at a tax rate of 30%.